 Lewisville has 13 reservable shelters that can seat between 20 and 200 people.
 The cost is $50 to $150 a day, depending on the shelter’s size.

 All shelters have 6- to 8-foot long tables, water spigots, electrical outlets and fire pits.
 Most shelters also have horseshoe pits and charcoal barbecue grills nearby.

 Other portions of the park may be available for weddings and other events on a case-by-case basis with an approved special use permit.
 Air-inflated “bounce houses” are allowed with approved special use permits, but dunk tanks are not.

 Swimming is allowed at Lewisville Regional Park, but there are no lifeguards on duty.
-The river can have swift currents, and water depths can vary.
+The East Fork Lewis River can have swift currents, and water depths can vary.
 Park users swim at their own risk.
 Parents should be vigilant watching children near the water.

 7 am to dusk